SeanNoe/LASIF-utils/README.md

 # Functionalities

-In general, it's advised to copy the notebooks and scripts to a place outside of the
+This repo eases the process of changing LASIF-functions slightly to your personal preference without having to branch away on the LASIF repo.
+In general, it's advised to copy the notebooks and scripts to a place outside of the.

 ## Extract source and receivers